 On Wednesday, the University of California Police Department also issued an alert about three recent armed and strong-arm robberies that occurred near campus.
 According to Berkeley Police Department data, four robberies took place near campus in less than 24 hours.
 Scroll down past the next map for more information.

 From Jan.
 27 to Feb.
 2, there were 20 burglary reports, 24 auto break-in or theft reports, and 10 stolen vehicle reports to the Berkeley Police Department, according to CrimeMapping.com.
 Seven robberies and 10 assaults, domestic violence incidents or batteries were reported.
+These numbers are subject to change.
+Click the previous links for the most current information.

 Jan.
 27, Sunday: At 7:30 p.m., a man reported that his vehicle had been stolen from the 2700 block of Dohr Street.
 He said he had parked his white 1994 Ford F250 pickup truck on the street.
 The Oakland Police Department later notified him that his truck had been found in Oakland.
 Authorities said they do not know who stole the vehicle.